 Gain a critical overview of literature, music, and the arts from the 19th century to the present, while exploring the vibrant capitals of Austria and Germany.

 Join other advanced German-language students in strengthening your written and spoken skills while studying the cultural history of Vienna and Berlin.
-Your studies are complemented by frequent performances at the cities' concert halls, opera houses, and theaters, plus multiple excursions, including a visit to Prague.
+Your studies are complemented by frequent performances at the cities' concert halls, opera houses, and theaters, as well as a workshop with a professional theater company in Berlin.
+In addition, the program features multiple excursions, including a weekend hiking trip in the Alps and a visit to Prague.

 This eight-week program comprises two courses: one advanced German-language course and one cultural history course, conducted in English.
 You will critically examine the arts from the nineteenth century to the present, as well as the import of Central Europe’s rich artistic legacy.

 GERM S-43 Study Abroad in Vienna, Austria and Berlin, Germany: Advanced German Language and Arts (34708)

 This course is designed to develop students' spoken and written language skills at the advanced level.
 By exploring the cities of Vienna and Berlin and their rich cultural history, students learn the language of urban life, art and architecture, literature, theater, and music.
 In doing so, students broaden and refine their grammar, vocabulary, and idiom, as well as analyze the stylistic features of various written and spoken genres.
 In particular, students develop their ability to describe their urban environment with precision, and to respond critically to the cultural events, performances, and artwork.
 Last, but not least, guided explorations of Vienna and Berlin ensure immersion in the spoken language, and are reinforced by in-class discussions, oral reports, storytelling, debates, and interviews.

 GERM S-100 Study Abroad in Vienna, Austria and Berlin, Germany: Central European Cultural History (34706)